Jim Corbett National Park: An Extensive Guide | Tigerwalah

 The best times for a safari in Jim Corbett are early mornings and late afternoons when wildlife activity is at its peak.

 Booking a safari involves selecting the desired zone and type of safari, followed by making a reservation through the official website or authorised agents.
 It's advisable to book as early as possible since slots fill up quickly, especially for the Dhikala Zone.
 For a hassle-free booking experience, consider contacting Tigerwalah.
+You can also join our Dhikala fixed departure tours like Dhikala Season opener organised during the season.
 Our specialised team assists you with all the arrangements, ensuring your safari experience is seamless and enjoyable.

 Tips for Securing Your Safari Slots